 Riding Historic U.S. Route 66 from Chicago to Missouri

-Route 66 was one of the country's first continuous stretches of paved highway, and served as a major path for those who migrated west.
+Route 66 was one of the United States' first continuous stretches of paved highway, and served as a major path for those who migrated west.

 "The Mother Road" was established on November 11, 1926, and ultimately stretched 2,448 miles from Chicago to Los Angeles.